-Over the years, you’ve learned your child’s sensitivities.
-Perhaps they don’t like loud sounds or strong smells or flashing lights.
+Over the years, you’ve learned about your child’s sensitivities.
+Perhaps they don’t like loud sounds, solid smells, or flashing lights.
 These qualities can overload your son or daughter’s senses, so a gift that includes them would be unpleasant.

 Top 6 Christmas Gift Ideas for Autistic Children

-You know what your child does and doesn’t like by now, though.
-You need some Christmas gift ideas for autistic children to jog your brain and help you find the perfect present that will bring delight in all the right ways.
+You know what your child does and doesn’t like by now.
+It would help if you had some Christmas gift ideas for autistic children to jog your brain and help you find the perfect present that will bring delight in all the right ways.

 Here are our top choices.